 ⚠️ Watch out:

-Many hotels price their restaurant too low because they think staying guests "are paying anyway".
-This leads to unprofitable F&B operations.
+Many hotels price their restaurant too low because they assume staying guests "are already paying."
+This creates unprofitable F&B operations that drain your bottom line.

 The three cost categories for hotel F&B